-3. Pike, Douglas.
+- 4. Pike, Douglas.
 PAVN: People's Army of Vietnam.
 Novato, CA: Presidio Press, 1986.
 Pages 212-252.
-(Selected Readings)

-Seminar Meeting: 26 (21 - 24 March)

-Title: New Directions for American Foreign Policy/Vietnam Role Play

-A. Suggested Vietnam Role Play:

-This seminar session will be devoted to the consideration of strategy appropriate to the existing circumstances in December of 1964 and the political objectives of the United States regarding support for the government and people of South Vietnam.
-Students have been given assignments and are expected to be knowledgeable with respect to the specific role played.
-The objective of this session is to systematically produce a net assessment of the situation and consider and prioritize the many disparate interacting variables upon which a logical strategy rests.
-Ultimately, the seminar will be required to formulate a strategy or strategies which is/are likely to create a situation that achieves U.S. political objectives in Vietnam.
-The student assigned to play the President will out brief the selected strategy and policy decisions.
-The seminar moderator will provide a verbal assessment of the selected strategy(ies).

-B. Essays:

-1. How might existing Army doctrine have been modified in an attempt to improve pacification efforts in South Vietnam?

-2. How and why did the U.S. senior civilian leadership attempt to control Operation ROLLING THUNDER, and did they contribute to the realization of their political objectives?
-How did that dynamic affect Civil-Military Relations?

-3. How did joint planning, command relationships, and overlapping command authority affect the use of air power during the Vietnam War?

-4. What best explains the failure of ROLLING THUNDER to have a decisive effect in the Vietnam War?

-5. Were the most important security problems within South Vietnam susceptible to the application of U.S. military power?

-6. What effect did LINEBACKER I and LINEBACKER II have on the signing of the Paris Peace Accords and on the outcome of the war?

-7. Assess the likely strategic effects of the operational plans developed by the United States during 1969 to carry out an intense air and naval offensive against North Vietnam.

-8. Why did the Paris Peace Accords of 1973 fail to cement the United States' gains in Vietnam?

-9. Krepinevich argues that the U.S. lost in Vietnam because it applied the "Army concept" of conventional operations to an insurgency.
+(Selected Readings) [41 pages] - 5.
+United States Department of State.
+Foreign Relations of the United States, 1964-1968, Vol. I, Vietnam, 1964, XII. in "Proceedings of the NSC Working Group on Vietnam, November 1 December 7."
+(Selected Readings) [97 pages]

+SM 28 - Discussion (1 - 4 April)

+Title: Vietnamization and Legacy

+- 1. Was the communist victory in Vietnam due more to the inherent weaknesses of the Saigon regime, strategic mistakes made by the United States, or the brilliance of North Vietnamese strategy? - 2.
+Did the United States armed forces discover elements of a strategy that, if combined, might have secured American objectives at an acceptable cost? - 3.
+The United States fought a successful limited regional war in Korea.
+Why, when faced with an ostensibly similar strategic situation, did the United States fail to achieve its objectives in Vietnam, despite a greater effort in both magnitude and duration? - 4.
+In what ways did the multinational arena impact the development of strategy and the process of war termination in the Vietnam War? - 5.
+Was Vietnamization a success?
+What does this case tell us about problems of withdrawal and the challenges of shifting the burden to client states? - 6.
+What effect did LINEBACKER I and LINEBACKER II have on the signing of the Paris Peace Accords and on the outcome of the war? - 7.
+Assess the likely strategic effects of the operational plans developed by the United States during 1969 to carry out an intense air and naval offensive against North Vietnam. - 8.
+Why did the Paris Peace Accords of 1973 fail to cement the United States' gains in Vietnam? - 9.
+Krepinevich argues that the U.S. lost in Vietnam because it applied the "Army concept" of conventional operations to an insurgency.
 The fact remains that the RVN fell to conventional invasion in 1975 and not to a popular uprising or insurgency.
 Does the nature of the endgame invalidate Krepinevich's argument?
-If so why; if not, why not?

-10. How significant was operational surprise (e.g., the 1968 Tet Offensive, the 1972 Easter Offensive, the 1975 Offensive) to the outcome of the Vietnam War?
+If so why; if not, why not? - 10.
+How significant was operational surprise (e.g., the 1968 Tet Offensive, the 1972 Easter Offensive, the 1975 Offensive) to the outcome of the Vietnam War?

 1. Bergerud, Eric.
 The Dynamics of Defeat: The Vietnam War in Hau Nghia Province.
 Boulder: The Westview Press, 1991.
 Pages 223-308.
+(E-Reserve) [86 pages]